Cyanide: Mining

 The "pregnant liquor" containing these ions is separated from the solids, which are discarded to a tailing pond or spent heap, the recoverable gold having been removed.
 The metal is recovered from the "pregnant solution" by reduction with zinc dust or by adsorption onto activated carbon.
 This process can result in environmental and health problems.
 A number of environmental disasters have followed the overflow of tailing ponds at gold mines.
-Cyanide contamination of waterways has resulting in numerous cases of human and aquatic species mortality.
+Cyanide contamination of waterways has resulted in numerous cases of human and aquatic species mortality.

 Aqueous cyanide is hydrolyzed rapidly, especially in sunlight.
 It can mobilize some heavy metals such as mercury if present.
 Gold can also be associated with arsenopyrite (FeAsS), which is similar to iron pyrite (fool's gold), wherein half of the sulfur atoms are replaced by arsenic.
 Gold-containing arsenopyrite ores are similarly reactive toward inorganic cyanide.

 Industrial organic chemistry

 The second major application of alkali metal cyanides (after mining) is in the production of CN-containing compounds, usually nitriles.
 Acyl cyanides are produced from acyl chlorides and cyanide.
 Cyanogen, cyanogen chloride, and the trimer cyanuric chloride are derived from alkali metal cyanides.